Stylianos Kyriakides

-Stylianos "Stelios" Kyriakides (Στυλιανός «Στέλιος» Κυριακίδης; 15 January 1910 in Paphos, Cyprus (OS/NS) – 10 December 1987 in Athens, Greece) was a Greek Cypriot marathon runner who came first at the Boston Marathon in 1946, with the aim of raising money to provide food and shelter to the Greeks, who were experiencing severe poverty after the Second World War and Greek Civil War.
+Stylianos "Stelios" Kyriakides (Στυλιανός «Στέλιος» Κυριακίδης; 15 January 1910 – 10 December 1987) was a Greek Cypriot marathon runner who came first at the Boston Marathon in 1946, with the aim of raising money to provide food and shelter to the Greeks, who were experiencing severe poverty after the Second World War and Greek Civil War.

 Biography

-Kyriakides was born in the mountain village of Statos, near Paphos, Cyprus on January 15, 1910.
+Kyriakides was born in the mountain village of Statos, near Paphos, Cyprus on 15 January 1910.

 The youngest of five children, born prematurely, he left home to find work and help his poor farming family.
 Following a variety of jobs he ended up as a ‘house-boy’ for Dr Reginald Cheverton, a British medical officer.
 (Cyprus was still under British rule at the time.)
 An athlete himself, Cheverton encouraged the 22-year-old Kyriakides to start running, coached him, gave him his first running gear, and taught him to speak English.

 At his first Pan-Cyprian games in 1932, Kyriakides won both the 1,500 and 10,000 metres on Friday, followed by both the 5,000 and 20,000 metres on Sunday.
 Hailed as a great talent, he was asked to run in the national championships in Greece, where he came first in the Marathon.
+Kyriakides finished second behind Bert Norris in the marathon event at the British 1935 AAA Championships.

 Kyriakides competed for Greece in the 1936 Summer Olympics, placing eleventh.
 He was invited by his friend and fellow Berlin marathoner, Johnny Kelley, to participate in the Boston Marathon in the late 1930s.
 On the day of the marathon, he wore new shoes, which injured his feet and caused him to drop out of the race.
 He took a taxi to the finish line, but told The Boston Globe, "Someday, I'm going to come back and win this race."